Leined18/ft_printf/README.md

 int ft_printf(const char *str, ...);
 ```

-- **str**: A null-terminated string that contains the characters and format specifiers, controlling how the arguments are converted and formatted for output.
+- **str**: A null-terminated string that contains characters and format specifiers, controlling how the arguments are converted and formatted for output.

 ### Return Value:
 - The function returns the total number of characters printed (excluding the null byte used to end output to strings).